- Understand why cognitive biases are used.

 All of us, from time to time, fall prone to the feeling, “I knew it all along!”
 This tendency is called hindsight bias, and it refers to the narrative that is constructed about something that happened in the past that helps us make sense of the event.
 Hindsight bias is the brain’s tendency to rewrite one’s knowledge of history after it happens.
 The tendency to feel like “I knew it all along” is coupled with an inability to reconstruct the lack of knowledge that formerly existed.
 Thus, we overestimate our ability to predict the future because we have reconstructed an illusory past (Kahneman, 2011).

 Functional fixedness occurs when people’s schemas prevent them from using an object in new and nontraditional ways.
-Karl Duncker (1945) gave participants a candle, a box of thumbtacks, and a book of matches; participants were then asked to attach the candle to the wall so that it did not drip onto the table underneath it (see Figure 8.9).
+Karl Duncker (1945) gave participants a candle, a box of thumbtacks, and a box of matches; participants were then asked to attach the candle to the wall so that it did not drip onto the table underneath it (see Figure 8.9).
 Few of the participants realized that the box could be tacked to the wall and used as a platform to hold the candle.
 The problem again is that our existing memories are powerful, and they bias the way we think about new information.
 Because the participants were fixated on the box’s normal function of holding thumbtacks, they could not see its alternative use.

 Humans have a tendency to avoid risk when making decisions.
 The framing effect is the tendency for judgments to be affected by the framing, or wording, of the problem.
 When asked to choose between two alternatives, one framed in terms of avoiding loss and the second framed in maximizing gain, people will make different choices about the same problem.
 Furthermore, emotional reactions to the same event framed differently are also different.
 For example, the probability of recovery from an illness is 90% is more reassuring than being told that the mortality rate of the illness is 10% (Kahneman, 2011).
 Amos Tversky and Daniel Kahneman (1981) devised an example, now known as the “Asian disease problem,” to show the framing effect: